Skip to main content

 From a clinical and research perspective, the concept of a sustained cortisol burden is best understood as a progressive dysregulation of the HPA axis, leading to a state of allostatic overload.
 Allostasis refers to the process of maintaining stability through change, a necessary adaptation to stressors.

 Allostatic overload occurs when the cumulative cost of these adaptations becomes detrimental to the organism.
-The biomarkers of this condition are not merely correlational; they represent the mechanistic links between and the pathophysiology of numerous non-communicable diseases, including metabolic syndrome, cardiovascular disease, and neurodegenerative disorders.
+The biomarkers of this condition are not merely correlational; they represent the mechanistic links between chronic stress and the pathophysiology of numerous non-communicable diseases, including metabolic syndrome, cardiovascular disease, and neurodegenerative disorders.

 Advanced Assessment of HPA Axis Dynamics